smash-transport/smash-hadron-sampler/README.md

     hydro_coordinate_system       Coordinate system in which the freezeout hypersurface data from the hydro evolution is provided.
 Possible coordinate systems are tau-eta (default) or Cartesian.
+    transversal_smearing          Enables smearing in x and y direction if set to 1.
+Default is 0 (false).

 > [!TIP]